-All COVID-19 vaccines now available in America have been demonstrated to be very effective at preventing COVID-19.
+All COVID-19 vaccines now available in America have demonstrated to be very effective at preventing COVID-19.
 Presently, three vaccines are approved and recommended to stop COVID-19:

 2. Pfizer BioNTech